“We Needed to Go From the Traditional to the Digital.” A Look at AIA Singapore’s Digital Transformation.

 “We realized we were relying a lot on classroom training previously, and that wasn’t in the spirit of what we were trying to accomplish,” Lorraine said.
 “We are fortunate to have the strong support of our CEO throughout this transformation journey.
 Patrick Teow, CEO of AIA Singapore, is one who truly believes in people development and has given us the investment we needed to have our learning offerings match our company’s strategic goals.”

 They used part of the investment to acquire LinkedIn Learning for all employees.
-The usage of the platform has been astronomical – in the six months after LinkedIn Learning launched, 94 percent of AIA Singapore employees activated their licenses, with the average user spending two hours each learning on the platform over that time.
+The usage of the platform has been astronomical – in the six months after LinkedIn Learning launched, 94 percent of AIA Singapore employees activated their licenses, with the average user spending nearly two hours each learning on the platform over that time.

 That has helped AIA Singapore continue its quest for digital transformation.
 But there’s been a secondary benefit as well – employee engagement has spiked because of it.